Shades of violet: Vivid violet

 Displayed at right is the color vivid violet, a color approximately equivalent to the violet seen at the extreme edge of human visual perception.
 When plotted on the CIE chromaticity diagram, it can be seen that this is a hue corresponding to that of a visual stimulus of approximately 380 nm on the spectrum.
 Thus another name for this color is extreme violet.

-Computer web color violets
+Web colors

 Web color "violet"

 The so-called web color "violet" is in actuality not really a tint of violet, a spectral color, but is a non-spectral color.
 The web color violet is actually a rather pale tint of magenta because it has equal amounts of red and blue (the definition of magenta for computer display), and some of the green primary mixed in, unlike most other variants of violet that are closer to blue.
 This same color appears as "violet" in the X11 color names.